pinczakko/AMIBIOS8_1B_Utils/README.md

 	1B component: Target physical address: 0xA7600, Name: SMI_BSPSTACKSEG, File offset: 0x0, Size: 0x800
 	1B component: Target physical address: 0xC0000, Name: SHADOWREGIONS, File offset: 0x0, Size: 0x20000

+### Extract The "Target" 1B Module Component

-2. From the list the components, you find that the offset of the ACPI table is 0x4C567 (offset here means file offset of the component).
-Now, extract the component (Shell/Command):
+The _second_ (last) step is to extract the 1B module component that you want.
+From the list of the componentsin the example above, you find that the offset of the ACPI table is 0x4C567 (offset here means file offset of the component).
+Now, you can extract the component with the following command:

 	C:\Projects\custom_tool\ami_1b_splitter.exe --extract 1B.bin 0x4C567
 	Writing component file: ACPITBL_SEG.bin , size: 0x5A06

-Now you can edit the ACPITBL_SEG.bin
+Now you can edit the ACPITBL_SEG.bin as needed.

 ## Using ami_1b_combiner

 This is the shell/command showing ami_1b_combiner in action:

 	C:\Projects\custom_tool\wine ami_1b_combiner.exe
 	Usage:
 	C:\Projects\custom_tool\ami_1b_combiner.exe --insert  1B_filename  component_filename  component_offset